awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-overview.md

 To require that users access content through CloudFront, change the following settings in your CloudFront distributions:

 **Origin Custom Headers**
 Configure CloudFront to forward custom headers to your origin\.
-See [Configuring CloudFront to Forward Custom Headers to Your Origin](forward-custom-headers.md#forward-custom-headers-configure)\.
+See [Configuring CloudFront to Add Custom Headers to Origin Requests](add-origin-custom-headers.md#add-origin-custom-headers-configure)\.

 **Viewer Protocol Policy**
 Configure your distribution to require viewers to use HTTPS to access CloudFront\.
 See [Viewer Protocol Policy](distribution-web-values-specify.md#DownloadDistValuesViewerProtocolPolicy)\.